roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-15 ****** byCathartico© For a second, Vanessa stood there frozen to the ground.
+For a second, Vanessa stood there frozen to the ground.
 Everyone around had heard Mark's words.
 In their eyes, she was exactly what he had said – a slutty streetwalking hooker.
 And there was nothing she could do to change that impression.

  Finally resigned to her fate, she turned to the business-guy still standing at the curb.